fbpx

 “I want to paint vulnerability on canvas and show it to children, and I want them to marvel at it and be washed in it because truly, in all my living, being sensitive is the most beautiful thing I have ever experienced.” ~Christopher Poindexter.

 As someone who suffers from the fear of opening up, I am automatically imprisoned by invulnerability.
 In my opinion, people feel things differently, and for some of us, the simplest emotions cut deeper than a knife.
 With this in mind, I slowly and involuntarily built an emotional wall where people had to go through layers to get to my core, and many people gave up within no time.
-The problem is, these barriers really stop me from living my best life.
+The problem is, that these barriers really stop me from living my best life.
 There have been times when I want to sing out loud, dance embarrassingly, or even give a completely unpopular opinion, but the idea of people seeing that side of me clouds my judgment and shrinks my personality.

 What I’ve come to learn recently, however, is that vulnerability is beautiful.
 We are not zombies.
 We are human, and to be human is to feel, and allow others to feel what we are feeling with us.
 That’s what makes being sensitive such a beautiful thing.
 It connects us in a special way to those around us.
 Such connections make life valuable and worthwhile.